ccallawa/alyvix_doc/getting_started/install.rst

       C:\> pip install alyvix

-You should place your Alyvix test cases in a separate data directory.
+We recommend you place your Alyvix test cases in a separate data directory.

 |